atazhibay/ecommerce-purchase-prediction/README.md

 ## 📦 Tools Used

-- Python, pandas, scikit-learn, xgboost, lightgbm, matplotlib, seaborn
+- Python, pandas, scikit-learn, xgboost, matplotlib, seaborn
 - SMOTE for handling class imbalance

 ## 🚀 How to Run